Literacy How’s mission is

 to ensure that every child

-learns to read by third grade
+learns to read

 Since our founding, Literacy How has advanced teaching and learning by helping thousands of educators in hundreds of schools and districts to use evidence-based practices to succeed.